All States/Massachusetts/Quincy/General Contracting

 Licensing Requirements

 Massachusetts requires Construction Supervisor License (CSL) for projects over $1,000.
-Must pass written exam covering building codes, safety, and business practices.
+Must pass exam covering building codes, safety, and business practices.
 Requires 3 years experience or approved education.
-Renewal every 2 years with 6 hours continuing education.
-Additional Home Improvement Contractor Registration required for residential work under $3,000.
+License renewal every 2 years with continuing education requirements.
+Home Improvement Contractor registration also required for residential work.

 §2